HashemJaafar7/accounting/README.md

    - `INFLOW` for purchases
    - `FIFO/LIFO/WAC` for sales
    - `NONE` if you want to do by hand (Specific Identification Method)
-3. Keep track of your account addresses consistently
+3. Keep track of your account IDes consistently
 4. Implement proper storage for inventory and journal entries

 ## Contributing